saikumar1626/SARKAAR-AI/README.md

 All agents use only Python's standard library (ast, re, logging, etc.), making it lightweight and portable.

 ### Step 3: Verify Installation
 ```bash
 python main.py
 ```

-This will run the demonstration showing all features.

 ---

 ## ⚡ Quick Start

 ### Basic Usage
 ```python
 import asyncio
 from main import CodingAssistant